Bkessing/WebAppsProject/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

+# Web of Thrones

+Game of Thrones is an American fantasy drama television series created by David Benioff and D. B. Weiss.
+It is an adaptation of A Song of Ice and Fire, George R. R. Martin's series of fantasy novels, the first of which is A Game of Thrones.
+Game of Thrones has attracted record viewership on HBO and has a broad, active, international fan base.
+It has been acclaimed by critics, particularly for its acting, complex characters, story, scope, and production values.

+Utilizing its global popularity and name recognition, it is our groups belief that creation of a high-end web site for HBO would increase the interest of the show, drive traffic to HBO's website and provide a lasting tribute to the world of George R. R. Martin's creation.
+We plan to do this by creating a map of Westeros that will be segmented by the main areas and families that the books focus on.
+Users will be able to traverse the map, click on interesting cities and learn about the histories of the families that rule over them.

+# Team Members

+Thomas Claxton
+Reuben Diaz
+Brandon Kessinger
+Anythony Manalakos
+Ahmed Mohammed
+Aleksander Penev

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.